VIDAKHOSHPEY22/VIDAKHOSHPEY22/README.md

 <h1 align="center">Hi there, I'm Vida 👋</h1>
 <p align="center">
-  <strong>Creative Full-Stack Developer</strong> | <em>CS50x • AI • Python • Web Certified</em><br/>
-  <code>Python • Django • JavaScript • C# • SQL • AI</code>
+  Passionate Full-Stack Developer | CS50x & AI & Python & Web Certified | Python • Django • JavaScript • C# • SQL
 </p>
 ---

 🚀 About Me

-I'm a passionate and goal-driven developer with a strong foundation in computer science and hands-on experience building engaging web applications and intelligent systems.
+I'm a self-driven developer with a strong foundation in computer science and a deep love for building web applications and smart systems.
+From front-end interfaces to back-end logic, I enjoy turning ideas into working, user-friendly products.

-🔭 Current Project: A voice-activated birthday greeting app with canvas animations, Lottie effects, and Telegram/email delivery.
+🌱 Currently working on: A smart birthday greeting web app with voice interaction, animation, and Telegram/email integration.

-📜 Certified in:
+🎓 Certified in:

-CS50x – Introduction to Computer Science
+CS50x

-CS50’s AI with Python
+CS50’s Introduction to Artificial Intelligence with Python

 CS50’s Web Programming with Python and JavaScript